Deeparaj-24/task_2/README.md

 # task_2
-This repository contains code for task_2.
+This repository contains code for task_2 of Alphabot internship

 In this task we designed a PID controller from scratch to hold the postion of drone at a specified location.
 This task required lots of trail and error and team discussions to arrive at the final solution.